 What is a Budget and Budgeting Process?

-A budget is a tool for planning, implementing, and controlling activities for optimum utilization of scarce resources in a business.
+A budget is a tool for planning, implementing, and controlling activities for the optimum utilization of scarce resources in a business.
 It explains the company’s objectives and the course of action it will choose to achieve its goals in detail.
 Also, it mentions the controls to be put in place for achieving its successful implementation.
 The budgeting process is the process of putting a budget in place.
-This process involves planning and forecasting, implementing, monitoring and controlling, and finally evaluating the performance of the budget.
+This process involves planning and forecasting, implementing, monitoring and controlling, and finally, evaluating the performance of the budget.

 - What is a Budget and Budgeting Process?

 - What are the approaches to the budgeting process?